-Governor’s Office – News Release – New Microgrid to Provide Energy Resiliency and Security at Joint Base Pearl Harbor-HickamPosted on Dec 17, 2019 in Latest News, Press Releases
+Governor’s Office – News Release – New Microgrid to Provide Energy Resiliency and Security at Joint Base Pearl Harbor-HickamPosted on Dec 17, 2019 in Latest Department News, Office of the Governor Press Releases

 Governor David Ige joins project stakeholders for traditional Hawaiian blessing of the Pacific Energy Assurance and Renewables Laboratory project

 HONOLULU – Hawai‘i Governor David Ige, military dignitaries, legislative leadership and project engineers celebrate the grand opening of the Pacific Energy Assurance and Renewables Laboratory (PEARL) with a Hawaiian blessing at Joint Base Pearl Harbor-Hickam (JBPHH) today.
 PEARL, which will be designed and built by engineering, architecture and construction firm Burns & McDonnell, is a state-of-the-art renewable energy microgrid developed in coordination with the Hawai‘i Center for Advanced Transportation Technologies (HCATT), the Air Force Research Laboratory, National Guard Bureau, Hawai‘i Air National Guard and the Naval Facilities Command.